etherspot/etherspot-contracts/docs/contracts/ens-controller.md

 ## Motivation

-Build a contract that allows you to reserve (off-chain) ENS names.
+To build a contract that allows you to reserve (off-chain) and manage ENS names.

 ## Definitions